-A variable is a storage space in memory with a symbolic name (identifier) that can hold a value of a specific type.
+A variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

-Variables allow you to store temporary data that can be used later in the code.
+Variables allow us to store temporary data that we can use later throughout our program.

 Variable Declaration